 Split into the two states of Sarawak and Sabah, Malaysian Borneo welcomes nature-lovers with open arms – and once you’ve had just a glimpse of this beautiful island, you’ll never want to leave.
 From the untouched tropical environments to the remarkable wildlife which occupies it, this truly is an island of natural treasures, making Borneo holidays totally unforgettable.

 Visit the famous Sepilok Rehabilitation Centre to see rescued orangutans playing

-Experience incredible plant life and rare species in the wild
+Experience incredible plant life and rare species in the jungle

 Capital city: Kuala Lumpur